20 BEST Things To Do In Kelowna (British Columbia)

 Enjoy Checking out a Cidery

 If you’re looking to go beyond the wineries of Kelowna, consider stopping in at some cideries.
-Though Kelowna is known for being wine country, I was delighted to see the selection of cideries that are located in the area.
+Though Kelowna is known for being a wine country, I was delighted to see the selection of cideries that are located in the area.

 My favorite cidery is Truck 59 Ciderhouse, as it offers incredible views of the mountain landscapes and water.
 I love snagging a spot on one of their picnic tables to sip on my cold cider in the fresh air overlooking the lake.